 You may use the Internet Explorer, Firefox, Google Chrome, or Safari browsers to access PAMS.
+For best results, please use Internet Explorer.

-Following are two sets of instructions for viewing/registering to the submitted proposal, one for individuals who already have PAMS accounts and one for those who do not.
+Following are two sets of instructions for viewing the submitted proposal, one for individuals who already have PAMS accounts and one for those who do not.